 3. Focus on the issue: For well-executed verbal communication in an organization, the focus needs to stick to the topic of discussion rather than the personal equation that employees share among themselves.

 4. Acknowledge others: It is important to acknowledge others when executing verbal communication.
-Expressing gratitude, affirming one’s feelings, and providing positive feedback in communication reflects the qualities of kindness and build better relations.
+Expressing gratitude, affirming one’s feelings, and providing positive feedback in communication reflect the qualities of kindness and build better relations.

 What is Non-verbal Communication?